RomanGorokhov/squid/README.md

 ```

-After container running you can use proxy with login and pass added via variables USER and PASS.
+After container running you can use proxy with login and pass defined via variables USER and PASS.